- IDC is one of the largest enterprise software market research firms.

 “China Oceanwide Holdings Group was founded in 1985 by Mr. Lu Zhiqiang, the founder, legal representative, Communist Party secretary, and chairman of the group, as well as a member of the standing committee of the 12th Chinese People’s Political Consultative Conference, vice president of the China Non-governmental Chamber of Commerce, deputy chairman of the Oceanwide Foundation,deputy chairman of the China Minsheng Banking, and a member of the board of trustees of Fudan University, etc.”

 So let’s get this straight.
-A major IT research and publication firm based in the US is owned by a company connected to the Chinese Communist Party?
+A significant IT research and publication firm based in the US is owned by a company connected to the Chinese Communist Party?
 Does that sound like an acquisition that should have been approved?
 And the fact that China Oceanwide Holdings Group is concentrated in Chinese construction is another problem as the industry is known as extremely corrupt.
 Chinese buildings fall over on the regular in China taking the inhabitants with them…..but due to the China government’s tight control over the Chinese media, these construction failures are censored.

 Let us see where China rates on press freedom.